Vietnamese tea

 Traditionally, Vietnamese tea drinking is considered a hobby of the older, more learned members in households and in society in general, although currently it has been becoming more popular in younger demographics as well.
 Tea drinking would accompany aristocratic activities such as composing poems, tending flowers, or simply appreciating nature.
 Vietnamese people generally favor lighter teas with flower fragrance, such as green tea or floral-scented white tea.

-Vietnamese teas are produced in many areas that have been known for tea-house "retreats".
-For example, some are located amidst the immense tea forests of the Lamdong highlands, where there is a community of ancient Ruong houses built at the end of the 18th century.
-Vietnam has amongst the world's oldest trees, dating back to 1000 years.
+Vietnam has amongst the world's oldest tea trees, dating back to 1000 years.